openhab/openhab-addons/bundles/org.openhab.binding.carnet/README.md

 ## Discovery

 The binding supports automated discovery of vehicles.
-For now only Audi is supported, other brand might follo w in the future, because the API has a big overlap between various brands.
+For now only Audi is supported, other brand might follow in the future, because the API has a big overlap between various brands.
-The CarNet Account Thing has to be added manually giving the neccesary credentials.
+The CarNet Account Thing has to be added manually giving the necessary credentials.
 Once the account is online the binding can query all registered vehicles and creates a vehicle thing for each of them.

 ## Binding Configuration